SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 Following the convention for pipeline definitions, use a `Jenkinsfile` which resides in the root directory of your development sources.

+TODO: here we describe the straight-forward case.
+There is also a blue-green mode.
+How should we handle this

 ```groovy
 @Library('piper-library-os') _